 - Served in a bowl with a spoon.
 Served this way, it captures the feel of caviar – or dessert.
-If you like the pictured bowl, you can buy it here.

 - How to store: in an airtight container, in the fridge, with a few tablespoons of water at the bottom.

 - How long they’ll keep: we estimate at least several weeks, based on the ingredients and their shelf life, but have not tested this (both times he made them, they got consumed within 72 hours).